- Early childhood education

 - Wellbeing and holistic education

-- Knowledge construction and representation (ways of knowing and making meaning); collaborative and relational knowledge construction
+- knowledge construction and representation (ways of knowing and making meaning)

 Dr Ali Black is an innovative arts-based and narrative researcher.
 Her research and scholarly work seeks to foster connectedness, community, wellbeing and meaning-making through the building of reflective and creative lives and identities.

-Ali is a highly regarded early childhood specialist who lectures into the Education Programs at USC and contributes to community understandings about children, families, learning and education.
+Ali is a highly regarded early childhood specialist who lectures into the Education Programs at USC.
+She contributes to understandings about children, families, learning and education through a range of academic and community forums.
 Ali also maintains an Adjunct Senior Lecturer position with CQUniversity.

 Many of Dr Ali Black's publications are available from the USC Research Bank under: